PathlessMist/ai-navi-vanilla/README.md

 ---

-## 🧾 License
+## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Polyform Noncommercial License 1.0.0.
+This means you are free to use, modify, and share the code for noncommercial purposes.
+Commercial use is not permitted without prior permission from the author.

+See the [LICENSE](./LICENSE) file for full details.

 ---

 ## 🤝 Contributing

 Open to PRs, forks, and discussions.
-This project is meant to be remixed.
-Let’s build the future of narrative intelligence—together.
+This project is intended for creative remixing and noncommercial experimentation.
+Let's build the future of narrative intelligence-together, ethically and openly.